jobjo/popper/docs/getting_started.md

 ![image](https://user-images.githubusercontent.com/820478/116917152-3281fd00-ac46-11eb-9316-c1228505ec33.png)

-The reason the comparator embeds a pretty-printer is for being able able to explain *why* a particular proposition failed for the given arguments.
+The comparator embeds a pretty-printer for being able to explain why a particular proposition failed for the given arguments.

 ## Property-based tests